-The final type of life insurance is income protection – a term that is essentially self-explanatory.
+The final type is income protection – a term that is essentially self-explanatory.
 However, it should be understood that this usually refers to loss of income due to injury or illness, not because you have been let go from your employment.

 Understanding these terms and how the policies are supposed to work can help you decide what kind and how much life insurance you might need.
-If you are uncertain about this, consult an independent financial advisor.
+If you are uncertain about this, consult an independent financial advisor like AOR Insurances.
 The advisor will have no interest in a particular insurance company and will be working for you – not an insurance agency.

 Mortgage Protection Insurance

-Mortgage protection is a type of life insurance that is often required by mortgage companies.
+Mortgage protection is a type of insurance that is often required by banks and mortgage lenders.
 People who take out such loans are required to carry policies that will cover the amount of the mortgage.